knightsUCF/City-Builder-Architects-Production/README.md

 # City-Builder-Architects-Production

+When we buy new land, we also get the trees along with the new land, which we can turn into wood... don't necessarily need a sawmill, can just click and select on the trees to harvest them, perhaps need a sawmill to convert the wood, but can still click on them wherever they are on the map, with the click-enlarge features from the camera code store asset.

 Main issue with the sim city games is that they get old after the first 10 hours or so, even with Cities Skylines, one of the few ways to solve this is to introduce multiplayer.
 Or some increasingly hard puzzle aspect.
 Or make the sims like Tamagotchis for replayability.